Company Brain Prerequisites: The Architecture of AI Readiness

 The Compile-Time Advantage

-The same compile-time enforcement pattern we describe in our guide on how to add governance to AI agents applies here.
 Run access control, metric definitions, and policy at compile time, not at presentation time.
 The agent never sees data it should not see.
 Audit trails are a byproduct of execution, not a separate compliance project.
+This is what makes a semantic execution layer the production-ready choice for enterprise AI.

 Industry Benchmarks: What the Foundations Pay Off Looks Like

-Stardog's Forrester TEI (December 2021): 320% ROI, $9.86M total benefits over 3 years; $2.6M avoided infrastructure cost; $3.8M data-team time savings; $2.4M incremental project profit.
-"75-95% time savings" on primary data tasks.
+Stardog's Forrester TEI (December 2021): 320% ROI, $9.86M total benefits over 3 years.
+75-95% time savings on primary data tasks.
 Analytics applications completed 2-3x faster.
-A pharma director: data collection "went from months, to weeks, to days, to minutes — it's almost unbelievable."
 Named customers include BNY Mellon, Bosch, NASA, Boehringer Ingelheim.
-Caveat: vendor-commissioned, composite-organization methodology.

-AstraZeneca BIKG (bioRxiv, 2021): Biological Insights Knowledge Graph built on ontology normalization + multi-source integration.
-Roughly 80% of triples are NLP-extracted from literature.
-Demonstrates ontology-first design and NLP pipelines as prerequisites.
-Results are methodological (link prediction, target ID) rather than $ ROI.
+AstraZeneca BIKG (bioRxiv, 2021): Biological Insights Knowledge Graph built on ontology normalization and multi-source integration.
+Demonstrates ontology-first design as a prerequisite.
+Results are methodological (link prediction, target ID) rather than purely financial.

-JPMorgan Chase data mesh (AWS, 2021): federated data products + enterprise catalog (AWS Glue) across 450+ petabytes serving 6,500+ applications.
+JPMorgan Chase data mesh (AWS, 2021): Federated data products and enterprise catalog across 450+ petabytes serving 6,500+ applications.
 The pattern: "make data easy to share across the organization, while maintaining appropriate control over it."

 Common Failure Modes (Avoid These)